fenago/learn-java-12-programming/lab_guide/Quiz_15.md

 7. How do you tell JMH to run the benchmark for the parameter with the enumerated list of values?

 8. How can the compilation of a method be forced or turned off?
-9. How can the JVM's constant folding optimization be turned off?
+9. How can the JVM\'s constant folding optimization be turned off?
 10. How can Java command options be provided programmatically for running the particular benchmark?